covelloz/nvim/README.md

 # nvim

-This repository should be cloned into: `~/.config/nvim`
+This repository should be cloned to: `~/.config/nvim`

 ## Package Management